 Or book a presentation about their West Africa expeditions: ‘River Gambia Expedition – 1044km source-sea African odyssey’ 2013-14 and ‘A Short Walk in the Gambian Bush – 930km African odyssey’ 2009.

 Also, see F.A.Q. at the bottom of the page

-Beginners, intermediates, amateurs – one-one or group workshops.
+Beginners, intermediates, amateurs – masterclasses, work shops, and one-one mentoring.
 Each workshop can be tailored to your needs and/or will cover topics such as: a brief history of photography; what is a photograph; portraiture; environmental portraiture; reportage; landscape photography; guides and techniques; what makes a good photograph; guidelines of photography (rule of thirds, leading lines, etc.); lighting; editing.
-Last, but not least, how to tell stories using the medium of photography.
+Last, but not least, how to tell stories using the medium of photography, and film.

 ‘Photos Tell Stories’ Photography Workshops – The Gambia, West Africa, January 2020.
 Teaching photojournalism and ethics of documenting migration, for the International Organisation for Migration (IOM)